There’s a reason for the expression “happy as a clam.”

 Step 1 – Cook the Pasta and Chop the Garlic

 Cook the pasta according to package directions, and reserve about 2 tablespoons of the starchy cooking water before you drain it in your favorite colander.
 This liquid will help the sauce cling to the pasta.
+You can also prepare the pasta in your pressure cooker.

 Thinly slice the garlic.